-- Total concentrations were calculated assuming a 1-hour CO background concentration of 2.7 ppm and an 8-hour CO background concentration of 2.10 ppm, as detailed within Table 3.8-6.
+1 - Total concentrations were calculated assuming a 1-hour CO background concentration of 2.7 ppm and an 8-hour CO background concentration of 2.10 ppm, as detailed within Table 3.8-6.
 A NAAQS exceedance is determined based on total concentration (background plus modeled concentration) if it is greater than the applicable NAAQS.
-The estimated values in the table and the extent of the difference between Proposed Project and No Action are conservative as the MOVES3 emissions model used in the analysis has not been updated by USEPA to account for recent and planned regulations that will substantially reduce tailpipe emissions from automobiles and trucks.
+The estimated values in the table and the extent of the difference between Proposed Action and No Action are conservative as the analysis did not account for recent and planned regulations that will substantially reduce tailpipe emissions from automobiles and trucks.

-Table 3.8-8.
-2050 Microscale PM2.5 Hot-Spot Assessment Results
+Table 3.8-9.
+2050 Microscale PM{2.5} Hot-Spot Assessment Results